Dworcowa Street: Antonie Bomrente Tenement at 33

-Antonie Bomrente, a cooper, was the first owner of the actual building until World War I. It was then located at Bahnhoffstraße 14: the facade still bears this initial numbering.
+Antonie Bomrente, a cooper, was the first owner of the actual building until World War I. It was then located at Bahnhofstraße 14: the facade still bears this initial numbering.

 Many architectural details are still present on the building: above the gate, dividers, symbol of architecture, are set above a small barrel, recalling the profession of the first landlord.
 Two slight avant-corps balanced each side of the edifice.
 On the first floor, the middle part is enhanced by flanking pilasters with rosettes topped by a balustrade.
 Corbel tables crowns the facade, the ensemble is overlooked by a series of gable wall dormer.